whitneyburton/portfolios/students/1606-back/sonia-gupta/20170113-sonia-gupta-m4.md

   **Feedback to David Davydov:** "David and I have worked together before, and it was a pleasure to work with him again on exposing the API endpoint.
 David is methodical and enthusiastic about coding.
 He was patient and respectful, and I appreciate his considerable skill.
 David has become an incredibly strong developer during his time at Turing, and I'm glad to have had the opportunity to learn with him."

+  **Feedback from David Davydov:** "Sonia has become a strong and capable developer during her time at Turing.
+Sonia was integral to getting Enroll operational as she handled the DevOps portion.
+This was not easy, as there were two brownfield apps that talked to each other with unusual interconnections.
+Sonia is honest with her team mates about how she feels and when things are not right with her, but it was always good to have that conversation with her.
+We collaborated together on the Dashboard and opened up an API endpoint for Matt on the front-end.
+Sonia, I know you're going to be a strong force wherever you go.
+Keep your spirits high, and inspire others to be their best selves.
+I've learned a lot from working with you."

 #### Open Source (With Calaway)
   * [Pull Request (includes Code contribution and Documentation contribution)](https://github.com/publiclab/plots2/pull/1179)
   * [Bug Refutation](https://github.com/publiclab/plots2/issues/1166)

+  **Feedback to Calaway:** "I had never had the chance to work with Calaway before the open source project, and I'm so glad I didn't leave Turing without having that opportunity.
+It was truly one of the most pleasant, encouraging, and fun pairing experiences I have ever had.

+  Calaway approaches problems with precision and patience.
+In our personal interactions, Calaway has always proven himself to be incredibly kind, conscientious, and mindful.
+These traits were also evident in our pairing interaction.

+  When initially confronting a problem, Calaway makes sure to explain what he is thinking, and where he is in the code.
+I never felt like I wasn't following, because he made himself extremely clear, and was very patient in his explanations.
+He also showed me a number of shortcuts that I had never used before (clicking on the path to copy in Atom?
+Mind-blowing!).
+His passion for coding really comes through when he is digging through a difficult issue, such as when we were trying to set up the virtual environment for our first attempt at open source contribution.
+He is persistent, but knows how to manage his time well and doesn't just aimlessly run down rabbit holes.
+Instead, Calaway methodically reviews each possible point of failure and tests them.
+His precision is truly a joy to observe.
+Watching Calaway solve a problem is a great way to find out if you yourself truly love coding; if you feel excitement and intrigue when working with him, the answer is probably yes!

+  On a personal level, I have been so honored to know and learn with Calaway.
+He is truly one of the kindest, most well-balanced individuals I have ever known.
+I aspire to be more like him in so many ways.
+He always seems to be the voice of reason when those around him are falling apart, and he takes a very equitable view of problems and does not lose focus of the really important issues involved.
+I have said this of very few people I have known throughout my journey on this planet, but I am a better person for knowing Calaway, and I honestly hope we will be friends for life."

+  **Feedback from Calaway:** "One regret I thought I would be walking away from Turing with was not getting the opportunity to work on a project with Sonia.
+Lucky for me we were given one last chance to pair up with a classmate in the form of our first open source contribution.
+It is easy to see from working with Sonia that her natural intelligence coupled with her impressive education and experience have given her an excellent way of approaching and solving problems.
+Her excited explanations upon first understanding how the code base we were working on functions made the joy of writing code infectious.
+After working with her I can confidently say that her well developed soft skills—such as excellent communication and admirable drive—are in every way matched by her technical ability to write great software.

+  Sonia has an excellent style of teamwork, such that the cooperative effort is greater than the sum of what would be possible from the individuals separately.
+Related to this but on a personal note, at the end of my first week here at Turing, which was also my first week living in Colorado, I was invited to hang out with a few of the Mod 2 cohort for a bit after school.
+Sonia was incredibly warm and inviting and helped me instantly feel at home in what could have otherwise felt like a lonely and foreign environment.
+Since then I have seen this welcoming and community building behavior from her toward many other students.
+She is a person who can make a cohort feel like a family, and I consider myself lucky to be able to call her a friend."

 ---